 What state has the most heart problems?

-According to the World Population Review, Mississippi continually comes in as the unhealthiest state in the United States.
+According to the World Population Review, Mississippi is the unhealthiest state in the United States.
 The state has the highest obesity rate in the country, at 39.5%, and about 32% of the state’s population gets no regular exercise.

 What’s the healthiest city in the United States?

-San Francisco, California, is considered the number one healthiest city in the United States.
-That’s because of their physical and mental health, and access to healthcare coverage.
+San Francisco, California, is considered the healthiest city in the United States.
+That’s because of their physical and mental health and access to healthcare coverage.

-The fact is, heart disease prevention is important regardless of where you live, and the first step to leading a heart-healthy lifestyle is to talk to your doctor and determine what changes you need to make.
-Before you do that, make sure you have the best health insurance possible.
+Heart disease prevention is essential regardless of where you live.
+The first step to leading a heart-healthy lifestyle is to talk to your doctor and determine what changes you need to make.
+Before doing that, ensure you have the best health insurance possible.